 Our risk appetite encapsulates the consideration of financial and non-financial risks.
-We define financial risk as the risk of a financial loss as a result of business activities.
-We actively take these types of risks to maximise shareholder value and profits.
+We define financial risk as the risk of a financial loss because of business activities.
+We actively take these types of risks to maximize shareholder value and profits.
 Non-financial risk is the risk to achieving our strategy or objectives as the result of failed internal processes, people and systems, or from external events.